Last reviewed on 6th August 2023 by Martin Alexander (Mortgage Advisor)

 A new build property can make a great buy to let investment for many reasons.
-Modern décor, efficient energy ratings and immaculate interior are just a few reasons why investing in a new home can have its advantages.
+Modern décor, energy efficiency, and immaculate interior are just a few reasons why investing in a new home can have its advantages.
 That being said, a new build buy to let mortgage is often different from a regular mortgage.

 Landlords each have their own buy to let strategies and investing in new homes can certainly work.
-Nonetheless, certain buy to let investments can carry more risk, which we’ll cover in this guide.
+Nonetheless, certain buy to let investments carry more risk, which we’ll cover in this guide.

 Our advisors are available to help you get started with your mortgage.
-You can also continue to our guide on how to get a buy to let mortgage on a new build.
+You can also continue to read our guide on how to get a buy to let mortgage on a new build.

 Is it difficult to get a buy to let mortgage on a new build?

 Although new build buy to lets are a popular choice of investment, getting a mortgage can be difficult.
 This is because lenders often see new properties as high risk when compared to older, more established homes.

 You’ll perhaps have a lot less maintenance work to do in the early years of owning a property that’s just been built.
 Furthermore, homes that have yet to be lived in are often popular with prospective tenants.
 Lenders also understand this, but property prices on new builds can sometimes fluctuate.
 This is especially true if your buy to let is in an entirely new area that’s yet to be established.

 Getting a mortgage on a property that’s off-plan

 Lenders also recognise the risk in buying your property off-plan, before your investment has even been built.
 This is because lenders aren’t able to physically assess your property, as it’s yet to be built.
 As a result, it’s difficult for lenders to decide whether a mortgage will be viable.

 Property prices can also change before building works have been completed.
 If lenders approve a mortgage for a certain amount, you may be left with a shortfall which again, can put the lender and yourself at risk.